zwdzwd/transvar/README.md

 ```
 In those cases, TransVar prioritizes all the candidate base changes by minimizing the edit distance between the reference codon sequence and the target codon sequence.
 One of the optimal base changes is arbitrarily chosen as the default and all the candidates are included in the appended `CddMuts` entry.

 If one wishes, he/she can also turn on the `--dbsnp` option to show further potential match to the dbSNP database.
+(This requires pysam library installed in python path.)
 ```
 #!bash
 $ transvar revanno -i 'A1CF:p.A309A' --ccds --dbsnp